biosemantics/oto2/steps/README.md

 * `core.autocrlf` true if you are on Windows
 * or `core.autocrlf input` if you are on a Unix-type OS

+Permanent ontologies reference classes defined elsewhere.
+In order to 'extract modules' for these classes from their original ontology these ontologies have to be loaded.
+However, not all of these ontologies are specified with an import declaration.
+Somtimes a rdfs:defined_by or a obo:IAO_0000412 annotation is used.
+Even sometimes no indication whatsoever is given.
+One can still guess the source ontology from the class' IRI.
+It may be useful/necessary to avoid problems to prescan all permanent ontologies for these cases and add these ontologies to the pre-loaded set
+Also see edu.arizona.biosemantics.oto2.steps.server.persist.file.OWLOntologyRetriever

 ### Run Dev Mode

 #### Class